Eighth Sunday after Trinity

 Psalms from the Daily Office

-Motets and a cantata
+Motets and cantatas

 John Keble, “Eighth Sunday after Trinity”